 Knowledge acquisition is very important in management as it makes the selection and decision-making process easy and also helps to create a library of processes for further reference.

 4. Sprint Planning

 The product owner leads the sprint planning and meeting, and the works/tasks are prioritized in this sprint meeting.
-The product owner and the scrum team then decide the order or sequence of the task be completed.
+The product owner and the scrum team then decide the order or sequence of the task to be completed.
 Thus, new entries and tasks are added timely as per the project’s requirement, making the product backlog dynamic and expandable in nature.